A Lesson to Learn: Gores Guggenheim Inc. (GGPI)

 GGPI’s Market Performance

-GGPI stocks went down by -2.90% for the week, with a monthly drop of -6.44% and a quarterly performance of -9.15%, while its annual performance rate touched 2.77%.
-The volatility ratio for the week stands at 1.12% while the volatility levels for the past 30 days are set at 1.80% for Gores Guggenheim Inc..
-The simple moving average for the period of the last 20 days is -2.22% for GGPI stocks with a simple moving average of -8.95% for the last 200 days.
+GGPI stocks went down by -0.60% for the week, with a monthly drop of -1.58% and a quarterly performance of -8.26%, while its annual performance rate touched 2.25%.
+The volatility ratio for the week stands at 0.75% while the volatility levels for the past 30 days are set at 1.54% for Gores Guggenheim Inc. The simple moving average for the period of the last 20 days is -2.38% for GGPI stocks with a simple moving average of -9.86% for the last 200 days.

 Stock Fundamentals for GGPI